wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/import-export-solutions/includes/exercise.md

 ## Exercise 1: Create a cloud flow

-In this task, you'll a create a cloud flow that will send a daily weather notification for a certain city.
+In this task, you'll create a cloud flow that will send a daily weather notification for a certain city.

 1. Go to [Power Automate](https://powerautomate.microsoft.com/?azure-portal=true) and make sure that you're in the correct environment.